dirge1/paper_FBM/README.md

 # paper_FBM

+Due to the problems of the reterival of our paper published in Elsevier, we have to upload our paper here for reterival.

 Title: Reliability modeling and statistical analysis of accelerated degradation process with memory effects and unit-to-unit variability

 Author: Chen, Shi-Shun (a), Xiao-Yang Li (a), and Wen-Rui Xie (b).